xa0412/tp/docs/UserGuide.md

 ### 10. Editing the data file

-NUSMeet automatically stores your contact as a JSON file at: `[JAR file location]/data/addressbook.json`.
+NUSMeet automatically stores your contact as a JSON file at `[JAR file location]/data/addressbook.json`.
 You can manually edit this file.

 **⚠️Caution:**